Medicaid Coverage for Autism Treatment

-The state is preparing to have Medicaid coverage available for autism treatment for youth within the next few months and is requesting public input to inform how they design the coverage.Read the official notice
+The state is preparing to have Medicaid coverage available for autism treatment for youth within the next few months.Read the official notice

 Approval is being sought from the United States Department of Health and Human Services, Centers for Medicare and Medicaid Services, for an amendment to the New Jersey Medicaid (Title XIX) State Plan to include Autism Spectrum Disorder-related services for Early and Periodic Screening, Diagnostic and Treatment (EPSDT) eligible individuals (ages birth to 21).

 According to the state’s notice, “If approved, individuals with autism will have access to a multidisciplinary array of services that are individually planned and coordinated.
 Services are identified in a plan of care that is inclusive of parent/caregiver and youth choice, and best practice decisions between formal and informal supports/services and families that yield sustainable growth for the youth and family across life domains.”